ZoneMinder/zoneminder/README.txt

   please consider doing a translation by checking this file and submitting your changes back for inclusion in future releases.

 o    Syntactic Improvements.
-Previously setting `NOTICE' errors on in PHP would flag tens or hundreds of violations in the ZoneMinder web files.
+Previously setting 'NOTICE' errors on in PHP would flag tens or hundreds of violations in the ZoneMinder web files.
 Whilst not strictly errors this represented sloppy coding and sometimes covered up genuine